-- has updated existing advice and products and developed new advice and products - will progressively release more products and advice throughout the policy period to be made available online - will engage with agencies to understand what further assistance they need.
+- has updated existing advice and products and developed new advice and products - will progressively release more products and advice throughout the policy period in accordance with a publicly available release schedule - will engage with agencies to understand what further assistance they need.

-Agencies should contact the Agency Service Centre with any queries regarding this policy.
+Agencies should contact the Agency Service Centre with any gueries regarding this policy.